Timothy Woods

 Crowd Cow meat variations

-Crowd Cow works as a subscription-based online meat delivery service company located in Seattle, Washington.
+Crowd Cow iss a subscription-based online meat delivery service company located in Seattle, Washington.
 It was founded in 2015 by Ethan Lowry and Joe Heitzeberg, and among its investors are Joe Montana and Ashton Kutcher.

 Pros